hcpassos/Map_aplication-Python/README.md

 # Map_aplication-Python
-Aplication to import a csv file and generate graphic maps with Python.
+Aplication to import a csv file and generate graphic maps with Python using Pandas and Folium.